simran-pandey/Computer-Science-Internships/README.md

 (e) Not have a close relative working for Adobe Research.

-**Requisite documents:** (a) A resume
+**Requisite documents:** (a) A resume.

-(b) Academic transcripts from your current and/or past institution
+(b) Academic transcripts from your current and/or past institution.

-(c) Three references (our online application system will request letters from your references via email)
+(c) Three references (our online application system will request letters from your references via email).

-(d) Answers to up to four essay questions, which will be available when we start accepting applications
+(d) Answers to up to four essay questions, which will be available when we start accepting applications.

-(e) An optional 60-second video or multimedia submission describing your dream career
+(e) An optional 60-second video or multimedia submission describing your dream career.

 **Tips:**